2026-07-07

 The Hidden Risk of DIY AI Translation

-"If a lawyer and a layman both ask ChatGPT to find a legal reference, the lawyer will get better results, because they know how to ask.
+Leena offers a telling analogy: "If a lawyer and a layman both ask ChatGPT to find a legal reference, the lawyer will get better results, because they know how to ask.
 The same goes for translation.
 Without linguistic expertise, you risk losing meaning."

 Leena Peltomaa

-"Human input is critical at the beginning - defining the prompt, training data, and context - and at the end, validating that the output truly works."
+"Human input is critical at the beginning, defining the prompt, training data, and context, and at the end, validating that the output truly works."

 Leena Peltomaa